Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network: Analyzing the uncertainty predictions

 Learned uncertainties are usually referred to as \emph{predictive uncertainties}~\cite{Gal:2015xur,kendall2017uncertainties, Abdar_2021}.
 They are divided into two major categories, \begin{enumerate} \item \emph{epistemic} or \emph{model uncertainties} that are related to how machines can learn and what cannot be learned, and \item \emph{aleatoric} or \emph{data uncertainties} that are related to the residual level of stochasticity in the data that cannot be mitigated any further by the model. \end{enumerate} The expectation is that the epistemic uncertainties, after the final network optimisation for the \topo calibration, are dominated by contributions inherent to the data that limit what the BNN can learn.
 In particular, contributions to these uncertainties are possible from a statistically insufficient coverage of the whole feature space, or certain regions of it, by \topos in the training dataset.
 These contributions are thus expected to largely vanish in the limit of infinite training data and a sufficient number of epochs.
 As said above, the aleatoric uncertainties reflect the lack of expressiveness of the data introduced by a relatively high level of noise predominantly introduced by \pu that cannot be overcome by increasing the training dataset or improving the network model.

 The predictive uncertainty of a trained network model is a measure for its lack of expressive power arising from either of the two categories of uncertainties introduced above.
 This ambiguity can be resolved by relating the learned uncertainties to the standard categories of statistical and systematic uncertainties that are usually associated with the application of a calibration model, or with a measurement in general.
 The chosen convention here follows the general expectation that the statistical uncertainty vanishes in the limit of infinite training data, and the systematic uncertainty remains finite at this limit.
 When evaluating the quality of the network, both the statistical and the systematic uncertainty contribute to the learned uncertainty as a systematic component in the sense that evaluating the network many times, without changing the training dataset size, does not reduce them.
 They are thus typically considered as external nuisance parameters associated with the specific network configuration and training conditions.
+The principal contributions of the predictive uncertainties to the uncertainty predictions associated with the \topo calibration are collected in \TabRef{tab:unc}.